Compare SWISSQUOTE Versus NORDFX and IC Markets broker accounts.

 NordFX is not listed on any stock market, does not disclose its yearly report on its website.

 This is not terribly unusual for a broker, but you will want to check all of this out before you continue.
-Safety is the most important thing to consider.
+Financial regulation is the most important thing to consider.
 Swissquote is not listed as a PLC.

 Benefits of Swissquote and NordFX Compared